 If you wish to obtain additional member ID cards, contact OptumRx at 866.854.2945 (TTY: 711).
 Once your coverage is active, you may also view your ID card online on OptumRx's website or by downloading the OptumRx app.
-Also included in the welcome packet will be an enrollment form for OptumRx Home Delivery, which will allow you to receive your medications for up to a 90 day supply.
+Also included in the welcome packet will be an enrollment form for OptumRx Home Delivery, which will allow you to receive your medications in the mail for up to a 90-day supply.

 Prescription Drug Benefits

 A formulary is a list of the drugs OptumRx has selected as the preferred medication(s) in each drug class based on their safety, efficacy and cost.
 A drug can be placed on one of three tiers.
 A drug that is excluded is not eligible for any plan coverage.
 Talk with your prescriber about covered alternatives for excluded drugs to avoid paying full retail price.

 A formulary can be updated at any time, especially as new drugs are introduced to the market and generic equivalents become available for brand-name drugs.
 This can affect your share of the cost.
 You can search OptumRx’s online formulary when you log into the secure member website.
 You can also call to speak with an OptumRx member services representative, 24 hours a day, seven days a week at 866.854.2945 (TTY: 711).

 If you are impacted by any prescription drug formulary change or program that targets safety and proper usage of certain drugs, you will be notified by OptumRx prior to Jan.
 1 with additional details.